scottish-government-design-system/designsystem.gov.scot/components/inset-text/index.md

 category: components
 parent: components
 thispage: component.inset-text
 summary: "Used to highlight a block of text from the content that surrounds it.
-For example, a quote or something added to the main content"
+For example, a quote or something added to the main content."

 examples:
   - site: mygov.scot